Best Applicant Tracking Systems (ATS) - July 2019

 Despite higher cost than you may be paying now, a modern ATS is a great investment for companies where talent is a competitive advantage for their business, and those companies competing in tight labor markets.

-If you’re buying a new ATS, there is way too much information to keep track of, here’s an organizer for you to keep track of your notes on the various vendors, etc during your process.
+If you’re buying a new ATS, there is way too much information to keep track of.
+You can use this organizer to keep track of your notes on the various vendors, etc during your process.

 Btw, are we missing something on this page?
 Let us know and we’ll research it for you!